Weberian apparatus: Evolutionary history

 The earliest recorded incidence of a Weberian apparatus is from the fossil fish Santanichthys diasii dating from the Early Cretaceous of Northeastern Brazil.
 In the aforementioned taxon, the Weberian apparatus is fairly developed; there is a distinguishable intercalarium and a tripus which articulate with the second and third vertebrae respectively.
 A scaphium can be seen in at least two specimens.
 The neural arch of the third vertebra has already broadened, almost similar to that of modern ostariophysans.
 The claustrum, an element in modern apparati, is noticeably absent from the Weberian apparatus of S. diasii.
 Only the first four vertebrae are involved in the Weberian apparatus of Santanichthys; There are no signs of involvement from the elements of the fifth vertebra unlike in modern otophysans.
 An important feature within the formation of the Weberian apparatus, which is a synapomorphy of the Otocephala, is the attachment of the anterior Pleural cavity (rib) to the Swim bladder.
 Another crucial feature is the anterior otophysic diverticula of the swim bladder and contacting the inner ear, seen in extant Clupeiformes.
 There is also a relationship between the interossicular ligament and the swim bladder that it originated from the swim bladder diverticulum.
 This was shown by comparing the fiber of the ligament and the tunica externa of the swim bladder that have the same histological composition of elastin and icthyocoll (a specific type I collagen), as established in a research by Rui Diogo.

+The basal fossil otophysan Acronichthys from the Late Cretaceous of Canada displays an transitional Weberian apparatus.
+This species is thought to represent a lineage of otophysans that colonized freshwater habitats independent of modern otophysan groups, suggesting that the development of a Weberian apparatus is likely linked to the transition to a freshwater habitat.